 For most medical marijuana patients in Ohio, the main consequence of having a marijuana card is feeling your best through the healing powers of natural medicine!

-Unfortunately, the answer is YES, they can.
-Ohio does not provide protection to medical marijuana patients from employee drug testing.
-It will be left to the discretion of each employer whether they wish to recognize an employee's medical marijuana approval as an exemption to company drug testing policies.
-It is advised to be forthright with your intentions to medicate with medical cannabis and provide assurance that during work hours, you will not be impaired by THC.
-There is medical grade CBD that does not have the psychoactive effects associated with THC.
+Yes, your employer can drug test you for THC even if you have a medical marijuana card.
+Ohio law does not protect medical marijuana patients from employee drug testing.
+It's up to each employer to decide if they will accept your medical marijuana approval as an exemption to their drug testing policies.
+Be open about your intentions to use medical cannabis and assure your employer that you will not be impaired by THC during work hours.
+Remember, medical-grade CBD does not have the psychoactive effects of THC.

 Due to federal restrictions, it is illegal for an individual to hold both a CCW and a medical marijuana card in the state of Ohio.
 While the database for CCWs and the medical marijuana program's Patient Registry system are not cross-referenceable, when purchasing a firearm an ATF form must be filled out.
 This includes Question 11-E